-In fiscal year 2019, charges for services increased by \$9,396 due to an increase in revenue for the breakfast and lunch local fund and Camp Construct revenue when compared to fiscal year 2018.
+In fiscal year 2020, charges for services decreased by \$38,887 due to a decrease in revenue for the breakfast and lunch local fund and Camp Construct revenue when compared to fiscal year 2019.

-Operating grants and contributions revenue for fiscal year 2019 increased by \$11,938.
-This increase can be attributed to the change in revenue across several state and federal grant programs.
-There was an increase in Foundation School Program, Title I and Title II funds received in fiscal year 2019 as compared to fiscal year 2018.
+Operating grants and contributions revenue for fiscal year 2020 decreased by \$26,554.
+This decrease can be attributed to the change in revenue across several state and federal grant programs.
+There was an increase in Foundation School Program funds received in fiscal year 2020, while there was a decrease in Title II, Part A and Title IV, Part A funds as compared to fiscal year 2019.

-In 2019, the general revenues of \$1,341,953 included \$1,202,034 in state program revenues as compared to 2018 where general revenues were \$1,267,159.
-This reflects an increase in revenue of \$74,794 from 2018 to 2019.
+In 2020, the general revenues of \$1,371,523 included \$1,239,754 in state program revenues as compared to 2019 where general revenues were \$1,341,953.
+This reflects an increase in revenue of \$29,570 from 2019 to 2020.

-The increase in expenses in instruction is primarily related to staffing in fiscal year 2019 when compared to staffing in fiscal year 2018.
+The increase in expenses in instruction is primarily related to staffing in fiscal year 2020 when compared to staffing in fiscal year 2019.

-The increase in general administration is related to general operating expenses.
+The decrease in general administration is related to general operating expenses.

-The decrease in expenses in community services can be attributed to a decrease in students participating in the after-school program, as well as a decrease in staff members employed in the after-school program in fiscal year 2019 as compared to fiscal year 2018.
+The decrease in expenses in community services and food services can be attributed to the disruption of the after school year due to COVID-19, as compared to fiscal year 2019.